Carol Milne

-and is recognized for her contributions to contemporary glass art.
-Her sculptures have been featured in galleries and museums and have been the subject of interviews and media coverage, highlighting her distinctive approach to the medium.
+Carol Milne (1962) is an internationally recognized Canadian American artist living in Seattle, Washington.
+She is best known for her Knitted Glass work, winning the Silver Award, in the International Exhibition of Glass Kanazawa Japan 2010.

 Education

-Carol Milne was born in Canada and spent her first 18 years at 18 different addresses.
+Carol Milne was born in Canada and spent her first eighteen years at eighteen different addresses.
 She received a degree in Landscape Architecture at the University of Guelph, but realized in her senior year that she was more interested in sculpture than landscape.
-Her senior thesis, “Landscape as Art/Art as Landscape,” drew her into the realm of sculpture and the dye was cast.
+Her senior thesis, "Landscape as Art/Art as Landscape," drew her into the realm of sculpture and the dye was cast.
 She attended two years of graduate school in sculpture at the University of Iowa, where she learned about metal casting and experimented with glass.
 She has been working as a sculptor ever since.